 - The APTA and TVC report does not on its own show whether or not transferring your defined benefit pension is advisable, as that also depends on many other factors, such as your attitude to risk, your personal circumstances and your objectives.
 It does, however, provide an indication of the likelihood of being able to match or exceed the benefits provided by your existing scheme.
 There is no guarantee that the critical yield that you achieve will be sufficient to replace the benefits being given up. - There is a high degree of uncertainty as to the final level of benefit you could receive from a money purchase pension given that you are relying on future investment performance as opposed to guaranteed annual scheme revaluation (increases).
 Once you reach retirement, the product you use to secure your retirement income may not necessarily offer the same structure or payment increase options when compared with your current defined benefit scheme. - Where an individual transfers funds from one registered pensions scheme to another, and dies within two years of the transfer then their executors need to report this.
-HMRC will investigate and if they consider that the individual knew they has a short life expectancy, they may decide that the amount transferred is assessable to Inheritance Tax.
-From April 2027, the position will change and most pensions will automatically form part of an individuals estate for inheritance tax. - If the transfer value of your defined benefit pension is not classed as a Cash Equivalent Transfer Value and is not a permitted transfer, any Lifetime Allowance protection you may be entitled to will be lost. - Although the Lifetime Allowance has been abolished, a valid Lifetime Allowance Protection certificate provides you with an enhanced Lump Sum and Lump Sum and Death Benefit Allowance. - Your fund will not be invested until the transfer has taken place and you could materially suffer as a result of upward movements in the investment markets. - The transaction is irreversible, and there is no requirement for the ceding scheme to accept the funds back should you change your mind once application forms have been submitted. - Access to the Pension Protection Fund will be lost with regard to the transferred defined benefit pension.
+HMRC will then investigate and if they consider that the individual knew they had a short life expectancy, they may decide that the amount transferred is assessable to Inheritance Tax. - If the transfer value of your defined benefit pension is not classed as a Cash Equivalent Transfer Value and is not a permitted transfer, any protection you may be entitled to will be lost, and your lifetime allowance will revert to the current lower level. - Your fund will not be invested until the transfer has taken place and you could materially suffer as a result of upward movements in the investment markets. - The transaction is irreversible, and there is no requirement for the ceding scheme to accept the funds back should you change your mind once application forms have been submitted - Access to the Pension Protection Fund will be lost with regard to the transferred defined benefit pension.